mtanco/mtanco.github.io/_pages/lists.md

 author_profile: true
 ---

-Here's what I've been up to in Spring of 2020
+Here's what I've been up to in 2020

 ## Books

 ### Currently Reading
+* Blue Adept by Piers Anthony

 ### Finished
+* Split Infinity by Piers Anthony
 * [There's No Such Thing as Bad Weather by  Linda Åkeson McGurk](https://www.goodreads.com/en/book/show/34466962-there-s-no-such-thing-as-bad-weather)
 * [On Becoming Babywise](https://en.wikipedia.org/wiki/On_Becoming_Baby_Wise)
     * This was a gift from a coworker, some of the implications are dated (happy babies are raised by a married man and woman :/// ) but many of the topics on schedules and sleep have been very helpful